 Heritage Building

-Located near the middle of the island, behind the Community Center and is run by the Pictou Island Heritage Society.
+Located near the middle of the island, behind the Community Center and is overseen by the Pictou Island Heritage Society.
 The heritage building houses the last ice boat which had been housed in the Northumberland Fisheries Museum since August of 2008.

 Ice boats were used on the Island from as early as the 1870’s until 1950 and were designed as mail carriers and in an emergency, would act as transportation for ill or injured Islanders.
 The ice boat on display was built in 1941 by Vincent Turple Sr. on Pictou Island.
 Eddie “Spike” MacDonald was the last ice boat operator and ice boat postmaster.
 The intention of displaying the ice boat on the Island was directly related to context: visitors of the Heritage Site would have traveled the same distance as the ice boat would have across the Northumberland Strait during the ferry ride to the Island.